 As the current gen versions of the same games are hitting stores this week or next, the same sequences from those versions are also online and so have been cut together to compare the graphical differences.

 As these clips are online streaming video, it's not a true comparison due to compression artifacts - but it is still fairly representative, and will be considered by many potential customers.
+The clips can be found over at IGN.

 Let's start with "Assassin's Creed IV: Black Flag".
 The first video below is a cut scene comparing the PS3 and PS4 version of the game, the PS4 version offering visibly more fine detail in regards to things like clothing texture, ocean waves, shadows and hair - similar to the difference between a DVD and Blu-ray.
 Yet, the improvement isn't what many would call a huge leap.